browserengineering/book/book/embeds.md

 ```

 [^structured-cloning]: In a real browser, you can also pass data that
 is not a string, such as numbers and objects.
-It works via a
+This works via a
 *serialization* algorithm called [structured
 cloning][structured-clone], which converts most JavaScript objects
 (though not, for example, DOM nodes) to a sequence of bytes that the